Industrial Pretreatment Permits

 - All IWP permit applicants are required to submit the Application for Industrial Wastewater Pretreatment (IWP) Permit (50271) and Identification of Potentially Affected Parties (49456) State Forms.

 - If the industry requires an IWP permit from IDEM and a pretreatment system will be used at the facility, a Construction Permit will be required for most new or modified treatment systems.
-Contact the Facility Construction and Engineering Section at (317) 232-5579 for additional details.
+For additional information contact the Office of Water Quality Facility Construction and Engineering Section.

 - Notification of Transfer of Industrial Wastewater Pretreatment (IWP) Permit [PDF]